gradliss/changelog-gradle-plugin/README.md

 ```
 ### Configuration

-The only thing you have to define in your build.gradle is the filename from you changelog.
-At this point we only support .md extension so that the plugin in can work correctly.
+The only thing you have to define in your build.gradle is the filename of your changelog.
+At this point we only support .md extension so that the plugin can work correctly.

 ```
 changelog {